 Be cautious with this combination.

 Aluminum is found in most antacids.
 Vitamin C can increase how much aluminum the body absorbs.
-But it isn't clear if this interaction is a big concern.
+However, it is not clear if this interaction is a big concern.
 Take vitamin C two hours before or four hours after antacids.

 The body breaks down estrogens to get rid of them.
 Vitamin C might decrease how quickly the body gets rid of estrogens.
 Taking vitamin C along with estrogens might increase the effects and side effects of estrogens.

 Large amounts of vitamin C might decrease how much fluphenazine (Prolixin) is in the body.
 Taking vitamin C along with fluphenazine (Prolixin) might decrease the effectiveness of fluphenazine (Prolixin).

 Vitamin C is an antioxidant.
 There is some concern that antioxidants might decrease the effectiveness of some medications used for cancers.
 But it is too soon to know if this interaction occurs.

 Taking large doses of vitamin C might reduce how much of some medications used for HIV/AIDS stays in the body.
 This could decrease the effectiveness of some medications used for HIV/AIDS.